ulixee/hero/docs/plugins/core-plugins.md

 ### beforeHttpRequest<em>(request: IHttpResourceLoadDetails)</em>

 A callback is provided for each HTTP request where you are given the opportunity to re-order, re-case, and add or remove headers so that they resemble real browser requests.
-Headless Chrome is known to provide headers is different order on occasion from headed.
+Headless Chrome is known to provide headers in different order on occasion from headed.
 See [https://github.com/ulixee/double-agent](https://github.com/ulixee/double-agent) for details.

 #### **Returns** `Promise` | `void`